ros2/ros2_documentation/source/Concepts/About-ROS-2-Parameters.rst

 The second type of callback is known as an "on parameter event" callback, and can be installed by calling ``on_parameter_event``.
 The callback should accept an ``rcl_interfaces/msg/ParameterEvent`` object, and return nothing.
-This callback will be called after all parameters have been declared, changed, or deleted.
+This callback will be called after a parameter has been declared, changed, or deleted.
 The main purpose of this callback is to give the user the ability to react to changes from parameters that have successfully been accepted.

 Interacting with parameters